Travels with Kev: 2019 a year in review

-Running a site like this cost money, and if you are interested in supporting the site, check out this page, or get ahold of me here.
+Running a site like this cost money, and if you are interested in supporting the website, check out this page, or get ahold of me here.
 If you cannot or do not want to help out financially, share this site with a friend (or close enemy) that could benefit from the information on Travels with Kev.

 My wish for you

 I hope this year allows you to work towards your travel goals and dreams.
 We all have to start somehow.
-If starting for you means brainstorming destination ideas, great!
-Maybe start by purchasing the gear you will need, that too is a great start.
+If being for you means brainstorming destination ideas, great!
+Maybe start by purchasing the gear you will need; that too is a great start.
 For others, just book tickets can be the thing that will get you started this year.
 You know yourself better than I ever do, but I know if you are here, you want to start traveling, or you’re an excellent supporter.

-If you can’t find someone to travel with, that is okay, join the group of us that love solo travel.
+If you can’t find someone to travel with, that is okay; join the group of us that love solo travel.
 It is okay to go on your own, and there are several of us travelers out who travel the world solo, and not just guys.
 You can always make new friends along the way, and with modern technology, it is more accessible to video chat with a loved one if you feel alone.
 It can be lonely at times, but I have traveled with others and felt more isolated than I ever did traveling solo.

 You can do it, I know you can, but you need to take the first couple of steps.
 Don’t forget that fear and excitement are very similar emotions.

-I want to thank my mom, sister and some Disney Cast Member for a few of the photos.
+I want to thank my mom, sister, and some Disney Cast Member for a few of the photos.